The first symptom you’ll get if you catch COVID-19: study

 The University of Southern California study found fever was the most common first symptom of the coronavirus.
-A fever was likely to be followed by cough and muscle pain.
+A fever was likely to be followed by cough and muscle pain, WGN Radio reports.

 Then, those symptoms may be followed by nausea or vomiting.
 After that, they could be followed diarrhea.